 Although Paul's decision to retire is based on his desire to pursue other interests, he has agreed to continue as a consultant to the Division.

 Jose is accustomed to the hectic pace the vice-presidency demands.
-He joined Inco in March of 1968 in the Process Research department in Copper Cliff, has worked in progressively senior positions in research and has extensive experience in operations.
+He joined Inco in March of 1968 in as a North Mine shaft foreman.